devicefactory/df1-manual/howto_node.md

 ![nodejs_logo](https://raw.githubusercontent.com/devicefactory/df1-manual/master/pics/nodejs_logo_and_df_logo.png)

 There's an excellent library called [noble](https://github.com/sandeepmistry/noble) that gives javascript access to the BLE world.
-The library implements executable C binary that handles low-level BLE communication, acting as a "bridge" between node.js and specifics of BLE protocol.
+The library implements asynchronous callback interface to low-level BLE communication, acting as a "bridge" between node.js and specifics of BLE protocol.
 The library is supported on both Linux and MacOS.

 You can find more details about the library in other related github repos.